 So this year, instead of making writing resolutions — those win-fail propositions (“I will write 30 minutes every day!”) — why not create a few attainable, sustainable goals?

 - Keep it simple, the simpler the better.
-Choose no more than three writing goals for 2013.
+Choose no more than three writing goals for the coming year.

 - Goals should be significant to you and encapsulate your personal values.
 For example, your goals might include establishing an online presence (values: success, community, control), learning new writing skills or starting a writing program (values: learning, education, success, personal growth), or publishing an article in a local newspaper or magazine (values: recognition, success, money, confidence).